carolinarr/installing_R_packages/README.md

 $ cp -r /scratch/gpfs/<NetID>/myjob /tigress/<NetID>
 ```

-Most users only do back-ups every week or so.
+For large transfers consider using `rsync` instead of `cp`.
+Most users only do back-ups to `/tigress` every week or so.
 While `/scratch/gpfs` is not backed-up, files are never removed.
-Important results should be transferred to `/tigress`.
+However, important results should be transferred to `/tigress`.

 The diagram below gives an overview of the filesystems: